dvardoo/dvardoo.github.io/_posts/2020-09-17-htb-openadmin.markdown

 By inspecting both /artwork and /sierra I found two template pages with nothing of interest.
 Both of the pages contain a contact form where at least /sierra maybe has a working form as something happens when I try to submit a message.
 Upon inspecting /music one finds a mostly empty template of a page, but upon hoovering over the login I see that the url redirects to 10.10.10.171/ona.

-By inspecting /ona we are see that it's running OpenNetAdmin and it also informs us that it's a old version needing a update.
+By inspecting /ona we are see that it's running OpenNetAdmin and it also informs us that it's an old version needing a update.

 ![OpenNetAdmin index](https://dvardoo.github.io/images/openadmin/ona2.jpg "OpenNetAdmin index") {: .full}

 # Foothold
-Now lets find see if we can find a exploit for that version:
+Now lets see if we can find a exploit for that version:
 ~~~
 $ searchsploit opennetadmin 18.1.1
 ~~~